Mixed Signals From a Guy: What They Mean and What to Do About Them

 Fear of commitment with genuine feeling

 It's possible to genuinely care about someone and still have a strong reflexive aversion to commitment.
-In these cases, the warm signals are real — the pulling away is also real, driven by anxiety or patterns that have nothing to do with you specifically.
-This doesn't make the situation easier to navigate, but it changes the interpretation.
+In these cases, the warm signals are real — the pulling away is also real, driven by anxiety or avoidant patterns that have nothing to do with you specifically.
+Someone with an avoidant attachment style may be genuinely drawn to you and still pull back when things start to feel real — not because they don't want you, but because closeness itself triggers retreat.

 You're reading neutral behavior as signal